Most of us likely have and use a hair dryer to get dry hair no matter our hair type. Whether you have long hair or short hair we bet you’ve used one!

 - Includes a Diffuser: If your hairdryer includes a diffuser attachment, this can help reduce the amount of noise it makes.
 Diffuser attachments silence the noise by allowing more room for the air to pass through.
 The problem with diffusers is that it can make your hair wavy and curly, not straight.

 - The Hair Dryer material: The materials inside your hair dryer will make a difference in performance and sound.
-If you’re looking for an affordable choice that consistently performs well and minimizes damage to your hair, look for ceramic hair dryers.
+If you’re looking for an affordable choice that consistently performs well and minimizes damage to your hair, look for a ceramic hair dryer.
 An alternative would be a tourmaline hairdryer.
 This material helps with frizzy hair and reduces the risk of hair damage.

 - Warranty: If you’re going to invest in a hairdryer, you should know what the manufacturer’s warranty is.
 A less restrictive warranty signifies that the manufacturer is confident in their product.
 The longer the warranty is, the better it is for your purchase.